 If you’re lucky, you’ve got a partner or an assistant, and you can spread the workload around a little.
-If you have a big budget, you can hire it out.
+If there’s room in your budget, you can hire it out.
 Otherwise, it’s all yours.
 So you grease up and get down to business churning out blog posts and moderating comments like a freight train barreling down a steep, slippery slope.

 Do you just log in, write a post, hit publish, and then go about your merry business?
 WordPress needs your attention.
 After all, it houses your blog.
 Like any home, it requires care and maintenance.
 You probably don’t need to know how to build an entire website with WordPress, but if you’re running your own blog, you should have a basic understanding of keeping your WordPress installation in good working order.
 A few quick tips:

 - Fill in those fields.
 The tags and categories aren’t there for show.
 Make sure you don’t have a bunch of uncategorized posts.
 Install an SEO plugin and fill out those fields as well (especially meta title, meta description, and keyword for each post).

 Some key stats to check: